Elias Díaz Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Elias Diaz (.189 slugging percentage in past 10 games, including zero homers), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+The Colorado Rockies, including Elias Diaz (.316 slugging percentage in past 10 games, including no homers), battle starter Garrett Whitlock and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Red Sox.
+He collected three RBI (going 2-for-5 with a double and a triple) in his previous game against the Red Sox.

 Elias Díaz Game Info & Props vs. the Red Sox